caiovmsilva/Projects/Web/OneBitCode/README.md

 - HTML5
 - Javascript
   -  JS I has some simples JS exercises
-  -  JS II has some
+  -  JS II has some a bit more complicated JS exercises
+  -  JS III has some DOM exercises and a few small projects